-Keep in mind we book acts that play upbeat music and people here love to dance!
-Choose where you sit with what you’re expecting from the show.
-If you don’t like people standing up near you or dancing around where you’re set up, please set up yourself up well back from the stage.
+The acts we book for our concerts play upbeat music, and people here love to dance!
+Choose where to sit depending on what you expect from the show.
+If you don’t like people standing up or dancing near you,, please choose a spot set back from the stage.

 Can I get a refund or exchange for my tickets if I can’t make it to the show?

-In general, any recording by attendees of musicians or performers at Sun Valley Center for the Arts events is not allowed.
-By purchasing a ticket to a Center event, you agree to our Terms & Conditions which also includes a Photo Participation & Waiver Release.
-Sun Valley Center concerts are professionally photographed and we often use photos in promotional materials.
-By purchasing a ticket and attending the concert you consent to your voice, name, and/or likeness being used without compensation in publications or videos anytime in the future.
+In general, any recording by attendees of musicians or performers at Sun Valley Center for the Arts events is not permitted.
+Also, by purchasing a ticket to one of our events, you agree to our Terms & Conditions which includes a Photo Participation & Waiver Release.
+Sun Valley Center concerts are professionally photographed, and we often use these photos in our promotional materials.
+By purchasing a ticket and attending the concert, you consent to your voice, name, and/or likeness being used without compensation in publications or videos anytime in the future.

-Professional photographers must contact The Center in advance to receive permission to use shoot at our concerts.
-Permission may be granted, but photographers must also follow the rules given or risk being asked to leave and/or lose their right to shoot future events.
+Professional photographers must contact The Center in advance to receive permission to take photos at our concerts.
+Permission may be granted, but photographers must also follow The Center’s guidelines or risk being asked to leave and/or lose the right to photograph future events.

 In Case of Emergency

 In the event of an emergency at a summer concert, please call 911.
-In addition, EMTs and security personnel will be on site.
-Please alert Center staff of any emergency.
+In addition, EMTs and security personnel will be on-site.
+Please alert members of The Center’s staff of any emergency.